- Jul 22, 2018

 Now, you have enough information about AppleHDA.
 To patch AppleHDA, follow the steps outlined below.

-Getting Codec Information
+STEP 1: Getting Codec Information

 The very first step is to get the codec information.
 Getting codec information is necessary as without knowing the audio codec, it will create chaos while following the guide as each codec is unique and needs different edits.
 To get the codec information, follow the steps below.